akhil0001/simple-state-machine/README.md

 # simple-state-machine

+ **Note: Library is in alpha stage.
+Work is in progress to improve test coverage and documentation**

 - Simple State Machine, as the name is self explanatory, is a typescript library that aims to make coding state machines simple, type-safe and fun.
 - If you are new to state machines, I would recommend to go through [statecharts.dev](https://statecharts.dev/what-is-a-state-machine.html).
 Its an amazing design pattern that helps developer to think about UI State problems with a new mental model.